Pompi2503/principles-of-data-analyticss/README.md

 ### Task 6: Analyze Relationship
 - Use numpy.polyfit to compute and overlay a regression line on the scatter plot from Task 5.
-- This line represents the best linear approximation of the relationship between the two features.
+- It represents the best linear approximation of the relationship between the two features.

 ### Task 7: Analyse Class Distribution
  - To analyse the distribution of petal length across three species in the Iris dataset.